 I cannot even express how much it means to me that I had a solid partner throughout that time who never wavered in his support of me.
 I get choked up even thinking about it.
 (David, THANK YOU.
 I love you.)

 But while my marriage was solid, my work suffered.
 On the days I wasn’t busy running from one doctor appointment to another or carting blood samples to the lab, I was often interrupted at work by calls from the school when Jack felt too sick to be there.
 I was tired and had trouble concentrating on detail-oriented tasks.
-I made mistakes that impacted how well my bosses were able to do their jobs.
-And I felt awful about it.
+And the less I was able to meet the standard of work I held myself to, the more my self-esteem tanked.

 I had spent over a decade in the administrative world.
 My career began fresh out of high school when I became an office assistant at a construction management company in Sacramento.
 I eventually worked my way up to being Executive Assistant to the CFO at a software company in San Francisco.
 Being an EA meant that my day job involved taking care of others: managing schedules of multiple executives, juggled conflicting responsibilities from a variety of departments, making sure people were fed, training and supporting other admins, and dealing with a whole lot of paperwork.

 My work duties somewhat paralleled my responsibilities at home, and in some respects it made things easier to already be in the “mode” of caregiving when I went from work to home and back.
 But I grew increasingly frustrated and jaded with the fact that I had to take care of adults while my kid who was fighting a life-threatening illness needed me.
 I also had no break from caregiving, and taking care of myself was not on my radar at all.

 Needless to say, I got burned out.
 I give 100% to whatever I do, whether I want to or not, and that has consequences if not managed well and balanced with good self-care (a weakness of mine).